reubenfirmin/kdemo.cc/README.md

 # Kotlin.js + Tailwind + Kotlinx.html demos

-This is project demonstrates combines kotlin.js and kotlinx.html.
+This project demonstrates a way to combine kotlin.js and kotlinx.html.
 This gives you a JSX-like way to build frontend UIs, without needing anything heavyweight like React (that said, no performance testing has been done on this yet.)
+This also uses kotlin-browser, a library that provides an update to the older org.w3c.dom classes provided in kotlin.js.

 Status: weekend code, not yet used in production.